 - Sweeteners – sorbitol, mannitol, isomalt, maltitol, xylitol

-Just like any other diet guide, the Low FODMAP diet is not without its critics.
-Many of these criticisms come from the fact that there are not enough studies to prove the efficacy of this diet to patients with gastrointestinal conditions.
+Like any other diet guide, the Low FODMAP diet is not without critics.
+Many of these criticisms come from the fact that there are not enough studies to prove the efficacy of this diet for patients with gastrointestinal conditions.
 Some of the existing studies supporting this idea have also been questioned about their methodology, quality of evidence, and sample size.

 The low FODMAP diet may also be a risk for nutritional inadequacies when followed to the letter and done long-term.